mvolkmann/vuex-easy/README.md

 4. Update state properties at specific paths by calling methods on the `vxe` object.\
+   Paths are dot-separated strings.\
-   For example, to change the state property at `person.name`, call `vxe.set('person.name', 'Mark')`.
+   For example, to change the state property at `person.name`, call `vxe.set('person.name', 'Tami')`.

 ## vxe Methods

-The vxe object currently implements ten methods.
+The `vxe` object currently implements ten methods.

 - `vxe.decrement(path)`\
   This decrements the number at the given path.